Board Certified Podiatrists | Expert Foot & Ankle Care

 • Remedial exercises — specific exercises performed while wearing compression to activate the lymphatic muscle pump

-• Skin care — meticulous washing, moisturizing, and nail care to prevent infection portals
+• Skin care — careful washing, moisturizing, and nail care to prevent infection portals

 Phase 2 — Maintenance